folio-org/stripes/doc/new-development-setup.md

 Done.
 ```

-This command will warn when you have uncommited changes:
+This command will warn when you have uncommitted changes:
 ```
 $ stripes platform pull
 Pulled "/Users/employee/projects/folio/stripes2/stripes-sample-platform" { changes: 0, insertions: 0, deletions: 0 }